junxit/us-congress-bills-114/metadata.md

 - 2015-11-05 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2015-11-05 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2015-11-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 291.
+- 2015-12-08 — By Senator Corker from Committee on Foreign Relations filed written report.
+Report No. 114-176.
+- 2015-12-08 — By Senator Corker from Committee on Foreign Relations filed written report.
+Report No. 114-176.
+- 2015-12-18 — Amendment SA 2939 agreed to in Senate by Unanimous Consent.
+- 2015-12-18 — Amendment SA 2939 proposed by Senator McConnell for Senator Corker. (consideration: CR S8863; text: CR S8863) To improve the bill.
+- 2015-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S8861-8865)
+- 2015-12-18 — Message on Senate action sent to the House.
+- 2015-12-18 — Passed Senate with amendments by Unanimous Consent. (text: CR S8863-8865)
+- 2015-12-18 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S8863-8865)
+- 2015-12-18 — Received in the House.
+- 2015-12-18 — Referred to the House Committee on Foreign Affairs.
+- 2015-12-18 — Senate amendment agreed to: Amendment SA 2939 agreed to in Senate by Unanimous Consent.
+- 2015-12-18 — Senate amendment proposed (on the floor): Amendment SA 2939 proposed by Senator McConnell for Senator Corker.(consideration: CR S8863; text: CR S8863)
+- 2015-12-18 — Senate amendment submitted
+- 2015-12-18 — The committee amendments agreed to by Unanimous Consent. (text: CR S8861-8863)